Our Impact - since 2016

 Through pioneering new technology, collaborative research and fast-tracking of results, we gather, analyse and open-source marine data at speed and scale.
 Our research is focused on from the surface into the Bathyal Zone (200m to 3000m) – the most biodiverse part of the ocean.

-- New Zone of the Ocean: Confirmation of the discovery of the Rariphotic Zone - the Rare Light Zone – in depths from 130m to 300m.
+- New Zone of the Ocean: Confirmation of the discovery of the Rariphotic Zone - the Rare Light Zone – in depths from 130m to 300m in the waters around Bermuda.
 Over 100 new species discovered.
 Read the Press Release.
 Coverage including Interview with former Nekton Science Director, Professor Alex Rogers.

 - New multi-disciplinary research protocol to study the State of the Ocean – GOSSIP –The General Ocean Survey and Sampling Iterative Protocol (GOSSIP) - that aims to help transform understanding of the distribution patterns of deep sea life – and the environmental factors that influence them.
 Published in Oceanography.

 - Scientific Publications: 8 scientific papers published to date from the Bermuda Mission with 12 more in train.
 Publications include dozens of new species of algae and the deepest DNA sequenced algae (European Journal of Phycology), new black coral (Zootaxa.), deepest recorded evidence of lionfish in the Caribbean (PeerJ), unreported polychaete diversity and faunal links off Nova Scotia (Deep-Sea Research Part I), depth-related plasticity in colony morphology of the common reef-building scleractinian coral (Ecology) – see full list of publications.

 - Publication of new Identification Guide for Bermuda: to aid marine biologists, divers and naturalists with the identification of organisms.
 Available for free online.